Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/environments_file.md

     - env-token-name: "BAR_TOKEN_ENV_VAR"
 ```

-Environments can also be grouped.
-Only one group per environment is allowed.
+Environments can also be grouped, but only one group is allowed per environment.
 Assign environments to groups with `group.environment`:

 ```yaml title="environments.yaml"
 production.foo: